 - 1 small piece of mace

 - 5 tablespoons dried garlic flakes

 - 1 tablespoon ginger powder

-- Place the coriander seeds, cumin seeds, mustard seeds and cinnamon stick in a dry frying pan and place over medium heat.
+- Place the coriander seeds, cumin seeds, mustard seeds, cinnamon stick, bay leaves and mace in a dry frying pan and place over medium heat.

 - Move the spices around in the pan so that they roast evenly.
 When the spices become warm to the touch and fragrant, remove them from the heat to cool.